A city guide to Mons, Belgium

 Where to eat

-Our pick of the best places to eat delicious food and enjoy Belgian cuisine.
+Our pick of the best places to eat delicious food and enjoy Belgian and international cuisine.

 L'Art des Mets